DickingAround/AIWorld6/README.txt

 TODO:
 * DONE - Fix Show brain size
 * DONE - Add an init system that doesn't need so many connections
-* The communication still seems broken
+* DONE - The communication still seems broken
 * DONE - The agent numbers aren't correct

+* Test! - If we have energy-take a constant vs. it being a function of size, do we still get speciation??

 * There's a lot of extra parts in the brain.c replications and connections that don't need to be tehre
 * DONE (waiting on testing) - Prove that the lack of communication is a connection mutation problem.
 Like what if we change the connections to agressively increase, will we see communication???